SecurityTokenStandard/EIP-Spec/eip/eip-x.md

 Returns the total amount of tokens that the token holder has assigned under custody to custodians.

-The token holder MUST always have a token balance greater than their `totalCustodyLimit` `totalCustodyLimit` MUST be the sum across all custodians of `custodyLimit`.
+The token holder MUST always have a token balance greater than their `totalCustodyLimit`.
+`totalCustodyLimit` MUST be the sum across all custodians of `custodyLimit`.

 ``` solidity
 function totalCustodyLimit(address _tokenHolder) external view returns (uint256);